TOP Brands with numbers in their name

 3M Logo

-The name was shortened to “3M” to better embrace the rapidly evolving digital age and to better represent the brand.
+The name was shortened to “3M” to better embrace the rapidly evolving digital age and better represent the brand.
 This concise nomenclature captures the essence of the three “M’s” from the original name and positions the company as adaptable and relevant in today’s marketplace.

 The rebranding exemplified the importance of evolving to keep the brand fresh and appealing to existing and potential consumers.